TimotheeHabra/coman_robotran/StandaloneC/README.md

 All configuration flags are presented.
 You can activate or deactivate some of them according to your need (see the subsection _CMake Flags_ for more information).

 Once this configuration is done, click on the _Configure_ button again.
-Dependencies (external libraries...) found are then indicated.
+Dependencies (external libraries...) found are then indicated (red color does not necessary mean that it is wrong).
 If all dependencies required are found, just press the _Generate_ button.
 This will create your IDE (or Makefile) project inside the build folder you defined.
 Otherwise, refer to the subsection _External Libraries_ (see below).

 According to the flags defined with _ccmake_, some external libraries are required to compile the project